blualg/m-ovito/doc/manual/reference/file_formats/input/xyz.rst

     If possible, use the :ref:`extended XYZ file format <file_formats.input.xyz.extended_format>` to import the true cell geometry into OVITO.

-This reader is able to load gzipped XYZ files (".gz" suffix).
+This reader is able to load gzipped XYZ files (".gz" suffix) and zstd compressed files (".zst" suffix).

 XYZ files may store simulation trajectories.
 Multiple frames are simply stored back-to-back in one file, i.e., the next two-line header directly follows after the atoms list of the preceding frame.
 OVITO automatically